Jozo Leutar: Biography

 Jozo Leutar was born on 23 September 1953 in Livno.
 He completed primary school in Tomislavgrad and Secondary Police School in Sarajevo.
 He later graduated from the Faculty of Criminology in Zagreb and obtained a degree in Political Sciences from the Faculty of Political Sciences in Sarajevo.
 He was professionally a criminologist and a political scientist.

 His police career began as a traffic police officer, and he later worked in the State Security Service (SDS).
 By 1992, he served as the Chief of Criminal Police in Sarajevo.

 In 1992, he joined the HDZ BiH party.
 During the war, in 1993, he became Deputy Minister of Police within the structures of the Croatian Republic of Herzeg-Bosnia.
 Following the signing of the Washington Agreement and the formation of the Federation of BiH, Leutar was appointed Deputy Minister of Internal Affairs (MUP) of the Federation of Bosnia and Herzegovina in 1994.
 He held this position until his death in 1999.
 He also served as a Deputy in the House of Representatives of the Parliamentary Assembly of BiH from November 1998 until his death.

-Assassination
+Death

 On the morning of 16 March 1999, around 7:50 a.m., Leutar was being driven to work in his official VW Golf vehicle.
 While driving through the Sarajevo neighborhood of Ciglane, a car bomb that had been placed underneath his vehicle was activated.
 Leutar's chauffeur, Željko Ćosić, survived with minor injuries.
 Leutar suffered severe, life-threatening injuries, primarily to his head.

 He was transferred to the University Clinical Center Sarajevo (Koševo Hospital) but never regained consciousness.
-He passed away 12 days later, on 28 March 1999.
+He died 12 days later, on 28 March 1999.